armaanhammer/lock-challenge/design_log/Step_5_Appendix.md

 ## Dispatcher abstraction

+Unfamiliar with Dispatcher abstraction --  more familiar with Publisher / Subscriber model, which I have used on multiple projects recently.
+For instance, both the CAN bus, and ROS (Robot Operating System) use them.
+Found [this article](https://hackernoon.com/observer-vs-pub-sub-pattern-50d3b27f838c) that compares the two models.

 Taken to be an event dispatcher, which maps functions to be called when string or int objects are passed to a message-passing interface.

 Two components: